Image courtesy of Woodsongs dot com and Michael Johnathon. Photo by Larry Neuzel.

 * For international audiences, ‘Manly’ refers to a suburb and location on the north side of Sydney Harbour named ‘Manly’.
 We don’t believe in forcing gender stereotypes onto our aquatic transport vessels.
 Actually, if anything, we refer to them as ‘her‘ for the most part.

-The interview appears here in two parts as the facilities of the international multi-media conglomerate that is Overheard Productions do not currently run to a recording studio where I can pretty the sound files up.
+The audio interview appears here in two parts as the facilities of the international multi-media conglomerate that is Overheard Productions do not currently run to a recording studio where I can pretty the sound files up.

 Also, my international phone card very inconveniently ran out towards the end, so please pardon the slight administrative glitch.
 I was just too tuned into the discussion to hear the telltale low credit beeps.